ForestMars/Zorobot/readme.md

 ## RUN

-Assuming you have a working environment definition file in the `env` directory, simply run `docker-compose up`.
+Assuming you have a working environment definition file in ~~the `env` directory~~ a`.env` file, simply run `docker-compose up`.
 (This ofc assumes you have root permissions or have added your user to the docker group.
-I got 99 problems son, but permissions ain't one.)
+I got 99 problems son, but root permissions ain't one.)
 To start an individual service, specify it as the target of docker-compose:
 * NLU and Dialog Server: `docker-compose up dialog`
 * Response Server: `docker-composer up reactions`
 * SMS Chatbot: `docker-composer up bot`